 - Class 2 felony: Includes stolen property valued at more than $1,000,000.
 Offender could face 24 years in prison and/or a $1,000,000 fine.

-Reasons Why You May Want A Lawyer For Grand Larceny
+Reasons Why You May Want A Lawyer For Grand Theft

-Being convicted of grand larceny is serious.
+Being convicted of grand theft has very serious consequences.
 You are looking at far more than a jail sentence and fine.
 Once you get out of prison, your life will be forever changed.
 You might struggle to get a job and could be turned away at various higher learning institutions.

-Reasons Why You May Want A Lawyer For Petty Larceny
+Reasons Why You May Want A Lawyer For Petty Theft

-I Am Seeking A Grand Larceny Lawyer Near Me….
+I Am Seeking A Criminal Defense Lawyer Near Me….

 610 Ulster Street, Suite 150, Denver, Colorado 80237 (Denver Tech Center) 303.840.2700